mattparker/lamplighthelp/source/14-4-0_Outcomes_Report_Overview.markdown

 The {{outcome}}s {{report}} summarises the changes experienced over time by your {{user}}s, and recorded in the {{outcome}}s tab.
 When a {{report}} is run Lamplight amalgamates the responses for each {{outcome}} measure.
 You can use filters to narrow your {{report}} down, for example choosing one specific measure, who is being reported on, or the dates you are interested in.
 For more on this, see [14.1.1 {{Report}} Filters](/help/index/p/14.1.1).

+You can also select whether to 'Only include data where change is above "meaningful change" threshold?'.
+If a threshold has been set in system admin for the measure, then ticking this box will only include change if it is greater than the threshold.
+This includes negative change greater than the threshold too.
+Please note this is a just a statistical tool: clearly any change is meaningful to the people experiencing it.

 ### {{Report}} Presentation

 #### How to Summarise the Data